ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 ## Handling checks for policy changes

-An implementation MUST provide a way to periodically check for TEEP policy changes.
+An implementation MUST provide a way to periodically check for TAM policy changes, such as a Trusted Application needing to be deleted from a TEE because it is no longer permitted, or needing to be updated to a later version.
 This can be done in any implementation-specific manner, such as:

 A) The TEEP/HTTP Client might call up to the TEEP Agent at an interval previously